aegilops/spotbugs-findsecbugs-action/README.md

 # spotbugs-findsecbugs-action

+🚨 This repo has moved to [advanced-security/spotbugs-findsecbugs-action](https://github.com/advanced-security/spotbugs-findsecbugs-action/) 🚨

 > ℹ️ This is an _unofficial_ tool created by Field Security Services, and is not officially supported by GitHub.

 This Action run SpotBugs with FindSecBugs, and uploads the results to GitHub Code Scanning.